 Knowledge Migrants

-The Netherlands supports Knowledge Migrants, which means you can combine your studies with paid work experience in both the Bachelor and MBA programmes.
+The Netherlands supports Knowledge Migrants, allowing students to combine their studies with paid work experience in both Bachelor's and MBA programs.

-Jobs and employment can be combined with study and graduates can even continue their job within their company as a knowledge migrant after their studies.
+Employment can be combined with study, and graduates can even continue working with their company as a Knowledge Migrant after completing their studies.

-For those not currently employed, the MBA programme places students into a paid work placement.
+For those not currently employed, the MBA program provides students with a paid work placement.

 EU students are also entitled to government grants and study support.